Meet Madeleine Lodge

 Comforting my mom during a contraction

 Welcome!
 I’m so glad you’re here.
-I trained as a birth doula with DONA and received additional training and certification as a Holistic Doula through The Matrona.
-I trained as a postpartum doula with Manhattan Birth, and passed my Certified Lactation Counselor requirements through ALPP (Academy of Lactation Policy and Practice).
+I trained as a birth doula with DONA, did a 2-year birth & postpartum mentorship program with Manhattan Birth, and completed certification as a Holistic Doula through The Matrona.
+I passed my Certified Lactation Counselor requirements through ALPP (Academy of Lactation Policy and Practice).
 I’m also a native Upper West Sider, an actress, a lover of travel, and a graduate of Le Cordon Bleu in Paris (aka a bonafide Julia Child wannabe).
+I currently live in Brooklyn with my husband, our cat, and lots of flowers (can’t keep a houseplant to save my life).

-My mom gave birth to me in a hospital and to my little sister at home, and she breastfed us both.
+My mom gave birth to me in a hospital and to my little sister at home.
 When she was pregnant with my sister, I was over the moon to get to go to all her midwife appointments, help measure her belly, and listen to my sister’s heartbeat (pictured).
-My mom jokes that I was her mini-doula — when she went into labor, I whispered in her ear during contractions, and then between contractions, I would take her hand and lead her on walks around the apartment.
-It was my special job to announce the sex when the baby was born (I got it wrong; I was three).
+My mom jokes that I was her mini-doula — she says that when she went into labor, I whispered in her ear during contractions and would take her hand and lead her on walks around the apartment between contractions.
+It was my special job to announce the sex when the baby was born (spoiler alert: I got it wrong; I was three).
 I was lucky enough to witness the processes of birth and breastfeeding from a very young age, and I’ve been in awe of what our bodies can do ever since.
-In essence, if you are on this journey, I think you are magic.
+In essence, if you are on this journey, I think you’re magic.